drucko/node-samples/README.md

 # node-samples

-The collected and edited samples for my Node.js trainings, workshops and hands-on sessions.
+The edited and commented samples for my Node.js trainings, workshops and hands-on sessions.

 If you have any questions or feedback, feel free to contact me using [@goloroden](https://twitter.com/goloroden) on Twitter.